adrelanos/vpn-firewall/README.md

 * Install (Open)VPN.
 * Configure (Open)VPN.
 * Autostart (Open)VPN.
-* Anything else not mentoined above in "What does it do".
+* Anything else not mentioned above in "What does it do".

 # How to Use
+1) First learn how to get your VPN software connected without using VPN-Firewall.

+Use the IP to connect to your VPN server, not the hostname!

+2) Remove old versions of VPN-Firewall.

+    sudo update-rc.d vpnfirewall remove
+    sudo rm /usr/local/bin/vpnfirewall
+    sudo rm /usr/bin/vpnfirewall
+    sudo rm /etc/init.d/vpnfirewall

-1) Get the firewall script and install it.
+3) Get the firewall script and install it.

     cd ~